-The basis for the scientific soundness of this measure lies in the use of a hybrid of administrative/encounter and medical records data.
+This basis for the scientific soundness of this measure lies in the use of a hybrid of administrative/encounter and medical records data.
 Though they have their limitations, these data types have been shown in multiple studies to be a reliable source of information for population-level quality measurement.
-One such study found that quality measures that could be calculated using administrative data showed higher rates of performance than indicated by a review of the medical record alone, and that claims data are more accurate for identifying services with a high likelihood of documentation due to reimbursement (Diamond, Rask, Kohler, 2004).
-The constructs underlying our measures are data and time and temperature.
+One such study found that quality measures that could be calculated using administrative data showed higher rates of performance than indicated by a review of the medical record alone, and that claims data are more accurate for identifying services with a high likelihood of documentation due to reimbursement (Diamond, Kohler, 2001).

+The constructs underlying our measures are: